 - Visit the statue of Ho Chi Minh with the People’s Committee of Ho Chi Minh City building in the backdrop.

 - Pass by the Saigon Opera House.
+See the AO Show, a bamboo circus show, if it’s available.

 - Walk up or take the elevator to the Cafe Apartments for drinks or shopping at boutique stores.